Ponktus/Boss-Order-Randomizer/To-Do.md

 # Current things on the To-Do-List

 ## Priority 1
-- Finish progression item distribution routine.
+- Fix and test progression item routine.
+- Add enemy spawn into Draygons room to allow for Draygon to be the first boss in the order.
+- Write function to create Spoilerlog.

 ## Priority 2
 - Checking for legal roms by scanning the file and get rid of naming convention for base rom.